Python Turtle - Lesson 6¶

 The or operator¶

-The or operator will return True if any one of the values in the operation is True.
+The or operator will return True if at least one value is True.

-Change your code so it reflects the code below:
+Change your code so it matches the code below.

 1print("True or True is:", True or True)